 Time Limits For A Medical Misdiagnosis Claim

 All claims for misdiagnosis must be supported with sufficient evidence.
-This needs to prove that you suffered unnecessary harm as a result of a medical professional breaching their duty of care.
+This needs to prove that the harm you suffered was the direct result of a healthcare professional breaching their duty of care.

 Some examples of evidence that could be helpful in a misdiagnosis claim can include: